fernandoroa/invoice-public/README.md

 This repository was copied from https://github.com/shubham-maurya/shiny-invoice-generator/ by Fernando Roa

-It has several modifications, and now it is for personal use mainly
+It has several modifications, and now it is for single person use.

 ## Files